eugene-sy/eugene-sy.github.io/_posts/2015-06-09-remote-1st-month.md

 The team is distibuted around the world.
 Most team members are in USA and Mexica, there are some in Australia...
 It's a 10 hour difference between me and core team in San-Francisco.
 It is practically impossible to work the same hours as a core team does.

 Now, my work day is divided in two parts: the evening time, when I can chat with other team members and pair on tasks and other one, when I'm almost alone.
 Both parts are about 4 hours long.
 It takes some time to get used to this rithm, but then you get an advantage of this division.
-It's really very important to have a time when noone tries to disturb you and you can concentrate on task.
+It's really very important to have a time when no one tries to disturb you and you can concentrate on task.
 I have never achieved that in the office.
-On the other side when you are stuck on task there is noone who can help, to solve this I just put a task on hold and start the other.
+On the other side when you are stuck on task there is nobody who can help, to solve this I just put a task on hold and start the other.

 ## Challenge #2: Language